 The main attraction in Siquijor, as with most Philippines islands, are its stunning beaches.
 Add to that the waterfalls, caves and mountain treks scattered all over the island, and you get a real taste of beautiful nature.
 We recommend combining nature related attractions with a few activities which are unique to Siquijor, to enjoy a full experience of the island.

 Read below to find the best tours and tourist spots in Siquijor, and add any of them to your wishlist.
 All of these tours can also be easily added to any of our pre-made packages.
 Our team of experts will then help you organize everything and create your own, personal Siquijor itinerary.
+If you prefer to see detailed itineraries and inclusions for each possible tour instead of the overview below, then visit our Siquojor day tour catalog instead.

 Best Beaches in Siquijor